 Vitamins and Minerals Your Mouth Craves

-Your daily vitamin (yes, we’re even talking about your gummy vitamins) has benefits beyond your body — your smile needs these vitamins and minerals to be healthy.
+Our daily vitamin (yes, we’re even talking about your gummy vitamins) has benefits beyond your body — your smile needs vitamins and minerals to be healthy.

-Here is a tooth-friendly list of vitamins of minerals and from calcium to vitamin D for teeth:
+Here is a tooth-friendly list of vitamins and minerals from calcium to vitamin D for teeth:

 Calcium